rcherrueau/execo/doc/execo_g5k.rst

   soon as you have sufficient resources for setting up your experiment topology.

-The `execo_g5k.kadeploy.Kadeployer` class derives from the `execo.action.Action` class hierarchy, and offers no special cleverness, it wraps kadeploy3.
-But as it is an action, it allows asynchronous control of multiple deployments in parallel, if needed.
+Internally, `execo_g5k.kadeploy.deploy` uses class `execo_g5k.kadeploy.Kadeployer` which derives from the `execo.action.Action` class hierarchy, and offers no special cleverness, but handles simultaneous deployment to multiple sites.
+If needed it also allows asynchronous control of multiple deployments in parallel, if needed.

 Deployment
 ----------